C0dingM0nk3y/investment-simulator/README.md

 # investment-simulator

-_version 0.1_: pre-release for testing.
-New functions will be introduced later.
+_version 1.0_: pre-release for testing.
+UI and UX will be improved on a later stage.

 ***